Roy6801/CrowdCounterServer/README.md

 # CrowdCounterServer
-This is the GPU version of the Server.
+This can run on CPU as well as GPU.
+For GPU support follow this:-

 Requirements:-
 1) Nvidia GPU with CUDA support.